nqphu412/JavaScript-Web-Design-Playground/README.md

 ### Bill Splitter
  A simple and lightweight tool to fairly split expenses among friends.
 It supports both shared and individual items — perfect for group dinners, trips, or any shared costs.
  - Currently under development
+ - Reset selected splitting action is not included at the moment
  - Usable in its current state
  - Design improvements coming soon